rse-ops/ci/cmake/README.md

 RUN cd build && ctest -T test --output-on-failure
 ```

+For the above, we have represented versions and anything we might want to treat as a variable as build arguments.
-The first argument, `containerbase` is an example of choosing a base image.
+As an example, the first build argument, `containerbase` is how we will choose a base image.
 Since it's an argument,
 we will be able to populate it using different base images.
 For the default value (`ghcr.io/rse-radiuss/gcc-ubuntu-20.04:gcc-11.2.0`) you should choose the one that you want the Dockerfile to build if no build argument
 is provided.
 This is true for any build argument (e.g., also flags).

-## 3. Choose Base Images
+### Choose Base Images

-You can choose one or more base images from the [rse-radiuss](https://rse-radiuss.github.io/docker-images/)
+Speaking of base images, you can choose one or more base images from the [rse-radiuss](https://rse-radiuss.github.io/docker-images/) library.
-library.
 Each comes with spack pre-installed, along with a compiler/version of your choice.

-## 4. Create GitHub Action
+## 3. Create GitHub Action

 There are two possible ways to create the GitHub action, and it depends on if you
-want to create all permutations of a matrix (you can use native GitHub actions) or you
+want to create all permutations of a matrix (you can use a native GitHub actions matrix) or you
-want a 1:1 mapping of a matrix (e.g., in the matrix everything at index 1 builds with the
+want a 1:1 mapping of a matrix (a column-wise matrix where everything at index 1 builds with the
-other arguments at index 1, and all build args must be the same lenth.
-We will discuss and show both
+other arguments at index 1, and all build args must be the same length)).
+We will discuss and show both options here.
-options here.

 ### GitHub Action Matrix